 This Grilled Chicken Thighs recipe guarantees juicy and super flavorful chicken every time!
 With 5 minutes of prep, it is made using simple pantry spices, spectacular on its own or made into a tacos, sandwiches, burritos or even put on top of a salad!

-I'm always looking for quick and easy chicken recipes like this air fryer teriyaki chicken or air fryer chicken tenders for easy meals.
+I'm always looking for quick and easy chicken recipes like this air fryer teriyaki chicken for easy meals.
 With the weather getting warmer, I decided to fire up my grill and share an easy grilled chicken thighs recipe.

 It is simple enough to be enjoyed hot off the grill with a yogurt sauce, like the chicken tikka kebab recipe or made into a plethora of dishes for lunch or dinner.
 Best of all, you will probably have most of the ingredients on hand like the blackened chicken.
 There's no chopping or dicing.
 Simply toss, marinade and grill!